Shaurya Chakra: Design

 Medal: Circular bronze, 1-3/8 inches in diameter.
 In the centre, the Ashoka Chakra, surrounded by a lotus wreath and with an ornate edge.
 Suspended by a straight bar suspender.
 The medal is named on the edge.

 Reverse: For pre-1967 awards, the medal is blank in the centre, with "Ashoka Chakra" in Hindi along the upper edge on the medal and the same name in English along the lower rim, "ASHOKA CHAKRA".
 On either side is a lotus design.
 The centre is blank, perhaps with the intent that details of the award be engraved there.
 There is no indication of the class on the pre-1967 awards.
-For the post-1967 awards, the, names are changed to "Shauryua Chakra" in Hindi above and "SHAURYA CHAKRA" below.
+For the post-1967 awards, the, names are changed to "Shaurya Chakra" in Hindi above and "SHAURYA CHAKRA" below.

 Ribbon: Green colour ribbon divided into four equal parts by three orange vertical lines.

 Bar: If a recipient of the Chakra shall again perform such an act of gallantry as would have made him or her eligible to receive the Chakra, such further act of gallantry shall be recognised by a Bar to be attached to the riband by which the Chakra is suspended and, for every subsequent act of gallantry, an additional Bar shall be added and such Bar or Bars may also be awarded posthumously.
 For every such Bar, a replica of the Chakra in miniature shall be added to the riband when worn alone.